Army–Navy Game: Venues

-The rivalry's first four games were hosted on the parade grounds of the respective academies, two games were held on campus due to World War II travel restrictions (1942 at Navy's old Thompson Stadium, 1943 at Michie Stadium), and the 2020 game was held at Michie Stadium due to COVID-19 restrictions in Philadelphia.

 Outside of Philadelphia, the New York area has been the most frequent Army–Navy site.
 The Polo Grounds holds the record for most games hosted outside of Philadelphia with nine.
 It was the location of all New York City games through 1927.
 Yankee Stadium was the site of the game in 1930 and 1931.
 Six games have been hosted in New Jersey: 1905 at Osborne Field at Princeton University, four games at Giants Stadium from 1989 to 2002, and 2021 at MetLife Stadium.

 A number of games throughout the history of the series have also been hosted in Maryland.
-In Baltimore, Municipal Stadium was the location of the 1924 and 1944 games, with four games being held at M&T Bank Stadium since 2000.
-In Landover, FedExField was the site of the 2011 game.
+In Baltimore, Municipal Stadium was the location of the 1924 and 1944 games.
+Four games were played at M&T Bank Stadium in Baltimore since 2000.
+In 2011 and 2024, the game was played at FedExField in Landover, Maryland.

+The 2023 game was held at Gillette Stadium in Foxborough, Massachusetts.

 The Rose Bowl is the only site west of the Mississippi River where an Army–Navy game has been played, in 1983.
-The city of Pasadena, California, home to the Rose Bowl, paid for the travel expenses of all the students and supporters of both academies – 9,437 in all.
+Pasadena, California, home to the Rose Bowl, paid for the travel expenses of all the students and supporters of both academies, including 9,437 in all.
 The game was held at the Rose Bowl that year because there are a large number of military installations and servicemen and women, along with many retired military personnel, on the West Coast.
 The game has been held one other time in a non-East Coast venue, at Chicago's Soldier Field, which hosted the 1926 game.